trovu/trovu/blog/_posts/how-i-use-trovu-kilian/index.md

     {% trovuCall "kaz", { country: "de" } %}

-    for searching or opening the homepage
+    for searching or opening the homepage,

     {% trovuCall "kazn", { country: "de" } %}